syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migrate-from-Office-Automation-to-Syncfusion-XlsIO/Unprotect-Excel-Workbook.md

 ---
 title: Unprotect Excel Workbook | Syncfusion
-description: Explains with an example on how to unprotect Excel workbook with password using Interop and XlsIO.
+description: Explains with an example on how to unprotect Excel workbook with password using Interop and Essential XlsIO.
 platform: file-formats
 control: XlsIO
 documentation: UG